OGALI/MinutesFluidics/src/pages/team/william.md

 weight: 5
 ---

-William Pang is a U4 Bioengineering student in Stream 2: Biomolecular and Cellular Engineering.
+William is a U4 Bioengineering student in Stream 2: Biomolecular and Cellular Engineering.
 Will is well versed in bioengineering/biotechnology and has spent two years as an undergraduate research student in the Stem Cell Bioprocessing Laboratory.
 In addition, Will comes with experience working alongside industrial partners.